landodotworld/nextstep/README.md

 # About me
 Living on a farm far from the city was challenging in my youth and was life changing during covid.
 We built our family <a href="https://www.instagram.com/epicoshouse/">life project.</a> <br>
 Be confident.
-It's easier to live accepting!
+Life is easier when one is accepting!

 My niece was born, and my family was reborn.<br>
 Humans are unique and they can change everything!